riotnrrd-eu/riotnrrd-eu.github.io/index.markdown

 layout: home
 ---
-The personal blog of Dominic Wellington.
-There is a thread joining all of this together, but I can't find it quite now.
+The personal blog of Dominic Wellington since 2012.
+There is a thread joining all of this together, but I can't find it right now.

-More about me [here](https://findthethread.blog/about/), or come find me on <a rel="me" href="https://mastodon.social/@riotnrrd">Mastodon</a>.
+More about me [here](https://findthethread.blog/about/), or come find me on <a rel="me" href="https://mastodon.social/@riotnrrd">Mastodon</a> or <a href="https://bsky.app/profile/theriotnrrd.bsky.social">Bluesky</a>.

 ***